mikesuffield/SpecificationPattern/README.md

 ## Example Project Overview

-The example project is a service that is used to list menu items for a chinese restaurant.
+The example project is a service that is used to list menu items for a chinese restaurant - this could be consumed by an on-premise POS system, by a fast food delivery mobile app, or by the restaurant website to simply display the menu.

 The aggregate root in this case is the MenuItem, and each MenuItem has a list of potential allergens.
 The user is able to filter the list of MenuItems based on the Type of meal (starter, main, dessert), as well as the presence (or lack) of specific allergens.

 ## Resources